puneetpahuja/cloJS/README.md

 Func3 :: String -> Boolean
 ```

-Can we *compose* such functions with the same ease with which we do math functions?
+Can we *compose* such functions with the same ease with which we do compose math functions?